 To find out exactly how long you need to file an SR-22, contact the FLHSMV.

-You need to file an FR-44 form with the state if you are convicted of driving under the influence (DUI) in Florida.
+You need to file an FR-44 form with the state DMV if you are convicted of driving under the influence (DUI) in Florida.

 • $100,000 of bodily injury liability coverage per person